besttime-app/BestTime-Documentation/source/includes/_forecastendpoints.md

        Hour intensity_nr indicates how busy the venue is on a scale of 5, ranging from `-2` to `2`.
 When the venue is closed at the given hour it indicates `999`.
 See `intensity_txt` for the textual version of the same scale.
        &nbsp;
      - analysis[day_int].hour_analysis.**intensity_txt** `string`
        Hour intensity_txt indicates how busy the venue is on a scale of 5.
 See `intensity_nr` for the integer version of the same scale.
-The intensit is either `Low`, `Below average`, `Average`, `Above average`, or `High`.
+The intensity is either `Low`, `Below average`, `Average`, `Above average`, or `High`.
 When the venue is closed at the given hour it indicates `Closed`.
        &nbsp;
  - analysis[day_int].**peak_hours** `list`
    List with peak objects, containing details of one or multiple peaks per day.